Eufrosin Poteca: Professorship

-In 1830 Poteca was forced to retire by General Kiseleff, under the pretext that he was too old.
+In 1830 Poteca was forced to retire by General Pavel Kiselyov, under the pretext that he was too old.
 In fact, Poteca had been outspoken in his speeches that slavery should be abolished, because it contradicts both Christian religion and natural law.
 For Poteca the teachings of Jesus Christ were identical to those of the nature, and they could be synthesised in the Golden Rule; or, having slaves is against this moral principle.
 The Walachian boyars were in opposition to his opinions, and had decided to eliminate Poteca if he continued; the Metropolitan didn't approve of Poteca, because he resented fasting, the theology of death, and even celibacy.
 These were the true reasons for which Poteca was banned to the Gura Motrului Monastery, in Oltenia.

 Later days

 Beginning with 1832, Eufrosin Poteca spent his life at this monastery, as its hegumen.
 While there, he continued his cultural activity, translating and publishing works of Western authors.
 He had a relationship with the wife of a local priest (Orthodox priests can marry; they are not obligated to be celibate), from which resulted a son, Radu Popescu.
-His son, whose identity was not made public, was employed as his private secretary.
-Another son, Constantin Rădulescu-Motru, was an important Romanian philosopher.
+He employed this son, whose identity was not made public, as his private secretary.
+Radu Popescu’s son, Constantin Rădulescu-Motru, was an important Romanian philosopher.
 Eufrosin Poteca died at this monastery, where he is buried, on December 10, 1858.